 Scene Showcase for Friends & Family, Friday, June 21 at 3pm

 Pay what you can, even if that is $0!

 Join us for the Solstice Shakespeare Scene Festival!
 Young people will have the opportunity to tread the boards themselves, learning about the bard’s work on their feet and out loud.
 Whether your student is an old hand or a newcomer to classical text, they will encounter Shakespeare’s world on their own terms, learning how to put up a scene in the process.
 If being on stage is not your child’s thing, backstage roles are available.
 Participants and their families are invited to gather on Wednesday, June 19th at 8pm to see the opening night of Montana Shakespeare in the Parks’ The Merry Wives of Windsor.

-Students learn the fundamentals of creating a character and dramatic structure through writing and performance.
+Students learn the fundamentals of creating a character and staging a scene

 Students should be well-rested and dressed in comfortable clothes for movement.

 Please bring a water bottle and a lunch.
 Snacks will be provided.

 Feel free to communicate any special needs, dietary restrictions, or other concerns you might have about your child’s participation in our workshops.
 We are committed to fostering a safe, comfortable environment for all children.
 Email questions or concerns to Kristin Hammargren at

 *Students entering 6th or 7th grades may choose to attend either camp.